bert2/microscope/README.md

 ## Known issues

+- The methods the compiler generates for local functions are not shown.
+This will be fixed in a future release.
 - Visual Studio might freeze for a couple of seconds when you open the details view for a method with a huge amount of instructions (i.e. multiple thousands).
 This might be fixed in a future release.

 ## Contributing